The Statistics Department offers several types of free statistical consultation, via STAT 551, SOS and STAT 450/550, as follows:

 Need help deciding?

-One difference among these opportunities is the time commitment from the client and from the Statistics expert.
+One difference among these opportunities is the type of data involved; projects selected for STAT 540 must relate to high-dimensional biological data (see above).
+All other opportunities are open to all areas of application.
+Another difference among the opportunities is the time commitment from the client and from the Statistics expert.
 SOS involves the least time—a one-hour meeting with a follow-up one-page report—and has fast turn-around time.
 STAT 551 students, may spend 2-4 hours with the client, and then aim for a report within two weeks of the last contact.
-A team of STAT 450 students work together on one project, spending an entire semester and interacting regularly with the client, either in person or via distance methods like zoom.
+A team of STAT 450 or 540 students work together on one project, spending an entire semester and interacting regularly with the client, either in person or via distance methods like zoom.
 Another difference among the opportunities is that the client receives advice and a report via STAT 551 and SOS, but does not receive statistical analysis.
-STAT 450/550 students carry out data analysis – so, of course, they will need the data.
-Note that 450 students will work on the analyses and report throughout the entire term, while 550 students will during a 6 week period.
+STAT 450/550/540 students carry out data analysis – so, of course, they will need the data.
+Note that 450/540 students will work on the analyses and report throughout the entire term, while 550 students will during a 6-week period.
 If you are still unsure which is most suitable simply mention this when you submit your project description.

 Need further help?